Azure/data-product-streaming/README.md

 # Enterprise Scale Analytics and AI - Data Integration: Stream Processing

-> **General disclaimer** Please be aware that this template is in private preview.
-Therefore, expect smaller bugs and issues when working with the solution.
-Please submit an Issue in GitHub if you come across any issues that you would like us to fix.

 ## Description

 [**Enterprise Scale Analytics and AI**](https://github.com/Azure/Enterprise-Scale-Analytics) solution pattern emphasizes self-service and follows the concept of creating landing zones for cross-functional teams.
 Operation and responsibility of these landing zones is handed over to the responsible teams inside the data node.
 The teams are free to deploy their own services within the guardrails set by Azure Policy.
 To scale across the landing zones more quickly and allow a shorter time to market, we use the concept of `Data Integration` and `Data Product` templates.
 Data Integration and Data Product templates are blueprints, which can be used to quickly spin up environments for these cross-functional teams.
 The teams can fork these repositories to quickly spin up environments based on their requirements.
 This Data Integration template deploys a set of services, which can be used for data stream processing.
 The template includes a set of different services for processing data streams, which allows the teams to choose their tools based on their requirements and preferences.